EcT21/distance-calculator-/README.md

 ## how to run
 1. Open the program
-2. Enter the required values for the program to solve (x1, y1, x2, y2)
+2. Run the program
-3. Let the magic happen
+3. Enter the required values for the program to solve (x1, y1, x2, y2)

 ## input needed
 1. enter x1